HacKanCuBa/passphrase-py/README.md

 Its security is based on Python's [os.urandom](https://docs.python.org/3/library/os.html#os.urandom) to get cryptographically secure random bits to make an integer number.
 It also makes use of the [EFF's Large Wordlist](https://www.eff.org/es/document/passphrase-wordlists) as words reference for passphrases.

 A secure passphrase must be of at least 6 words, but 7 is better, and maybe you can add a random number to the list.
 If you need a password, make it bigger than 8 characters ([NIST's latest recommendation](https://nakedsecurity.sophos.com/2016/08/18/nists-new-password-rules-what-you-need-to-know/)), and prefer more than 12 (I recommend 16 or more).
-Passwords are comprised of digits, upper and lower case letters and punctuation symbols - more specifically: `ascii_lowercase`, `ascii_uppercase`, `digits` and `punctuation` from [Lib/string](https://docs.python.org/3.6/library/string.html#string-constants) -.
+Passwords are comprised of digits, upper and lowercase letters and punctuation symbols - more specifically: `ascii_lowercase`, `ascii_uppercase`, `digits` and `punctuation` from [Lib/string](https://docs.python.org/3.6/library/string.html#string-constants) -.

 Those settings mentioned are specifically for the EFF's Large Wordlist.
 If you specify a different wordlist, the minimum amount of words for a passphrase to be secure changes: for shorter lists, the amount increases.
 The minimum secure amount of words (for a passphrase) or characters (for a password) are calculated by **Passphrase** and a warning is shown if the chosen number is too low (when used as a script), by calculating the list's entropy.